 Schneider National Carriers, Inc. is a leading provider of cargo shipments and logistics services.
-The company offers a large portfolio of trucking solutions including van truckloads, regional deliveries, dedicated services, bulk transport, intermodal services, logistics and supply chain management.
+The company offers an extensive portfolio of trucking solutions including van truckloads, regional deliveries, dedicated services, bulk transport, intermodal services, logistics and supply chain management.
 In business for over 78 years, Schneider maintains its headquarters in Green Bay, Wisconsin.
-With annual revenues of over $3 billion, company services extend all throughout North America and at many global destinations.
+With annual revenues of over $3 billion, company services extend all throughout North America and to many global destinations.

-With a close proximity to Chicago, Scheider National regularly uses Illinois roads and highways.
-As leaders in Illinois trucking accident cases, Rosenfeld Injury Lawyers is committed to providing the most aggressive representation for people injured in crashes with semi-trucks.
-If you or a family member was injured in a crash with a Schneider truck, contact our office today for a free review of your case with an experienced attorney.
+With close proximity to Chicago, Scheider National regularly uses Illinois roads and highways.
+As leaders in Illinois trucking accident cases, Rosenfeld Injury Lawyers LLC is committed to providing the most aggressive representation for people injured in crashes with semi-trucks.
+If you, or a family member, were injured in a collision with a Schneider truck, contact our office today for a free review of your case with an experienced attorney.

 Fleet Size, Drivers & Accidents Involving Schneider

 Statistics from early 2014 by FMCSA (Federal Motor Carrier Safety Administration) state that routine inspections by the U.S. Department of Transportation (DOT) have necessitated the removal of 1190 vehicles from Schneider’s fleet of 9,262 trucks in the previous 24 months.
-In addition, 122 of the 16,047 drivers have also been let go during the same time.
+Also, 122 of the 16,047 drivers have been let go during the same time.

 Serious Commercial Truck Accidents

-Like all large commercial trucking companies, Schneider has been involved in serious accidents.
-In the 24 months prior to February 2014, many company drivers were involved in a Schneider truck accident.
+Like all large commercial trucking companies, Schneider has been involved in catastrophic accidents.
+In the 24 months before February 2014, many company drivers were involved in a Schneider truck accident.
 Of the 875 total collisions on record, there were 258 injured victims, along with 22 fatalities.

-Unfortunately, because of the sheer weight and size of large commercial trucks, including those operated by Schneider, any accident with a passenger vehicle can have a catastrophic outcome.
-Commercial trucks including 18-wheelers, semi-trucks, tractor-trailers, and cargo vans weigh tens of thousands of pounds.
-Through reckless action including bad driving, road hazards or poorly maintained vehicles, even a simple collision can cause a life-threatening injury or instant death.
+Unfortunately, because of the sheer weight and size of large commercial trucks, including those operated by Schneider, any accident with a passenger vehicle can have a devastating outcome.
+Commercial vehicles including 18-wheelers, semi-trucks, tractor-trailers, and cargo vans weigh tens of thousands of pounds.
+Through reckless action including dangerous driving, road hazards or poorly maintained vehicles, even a simple collision can cause a life-threatening injury or instant death.

 Collisions Involving Schneider National Trucks

 Schneider National Carriers is known for operating their vehicles in a very safe manner, and keep their fleet of trucks well maintained.
-Even so, many other drivers work on extremely demanding schedules, with tight constraints for delivery of cargo all across the nation.
-These demands for getting the cargo delivered on time often cause the trucker to make poor driving decisions.
-Other times, maintenance crews, mechanics, dispatchers and management are negligent in their actions, causing the accident.
+Even so, many of their drivers work on extremely demanding schedules, with tight constraints for delivering cargo all across the nation.
+These demands for getting the freight transported on time often cause the trucker to make poor driving decisions.
+Other times, maintenance crews, mechanics, dispatchers, and management are negligent in their actions, which causes the accident.
 The most common causes of a Schneider truck accident involved:

-- Driving While Fatigued – Truckers the drive the legal “hours of service” every day can often become overly tired or fatigued, which often leads to an increased potential of a serious accident caused by bad driving decisions.
+- Driving While Fatigued – Truckers who drive the legal “hours of service” every day can become overly tired or fatigued, which often leads to an increased potential of a devastating accident caused by dangerous driving decisions.

-- Driving While Distracted – A trucker can become easily distracted by texting, talking on a smart phone, checking locations on a GPS device, speaking to passengers, or simply becoming listless behind the wheel.
+- Driving While Distracted – A trucker can become easily distracted by texting, talking on a smartphone, checking locations on a GPS device, speaking to passengers, or becoming listless behind the wheel.

 - Improperly Trained Drivers – Without proper training, drivers are often inexperienced at making instant decisions or reacting to an unexpected event on the roadway.

-- Mechanical Failures – Often times, trucks have mechanical failures from defective tires, axles, braking systems, brake pads and other components on the vehicle.
-Commercial trucks not properly maintained can break down or blow a tire, leading to a severe accident with other motorists.
-Mechanical failures are one of the leading causes of serious accidents on the road.
+- Mechanical Failures – Often, commercial vehicles have mechanical failures from defective tires, axles, braking systems, brake pads and other components on the truck.
+Without routine maintenance, the vehicle can break down or blow a tire, leading to an accident with other motorists.
+Mechanical failures are one of the leading causes of accidents on the road.

-- Improperly Loaded Cargo – When cargo is not properly loaded, truck movement can cause the entire load to shift while being transported, or cause the commercial truck to become difficult to maneuver or stop.
+- Improperly Loaded Cargo – When cargo is not loaded correctly, truck movement can cause the entire load to shift while being transported, or cause the commercial truck to become difficult to maneuver or stop.

 Legal Representation For Individuals & Families Involved In A Crash With A Schneider Truck

 Victims of serious large commercial truck accidents suffering injuries or death are often denied monetary compensation.
 As a result, the victim will hire personal injury attorneys specializing in truck collisions.
-These semi-truck collision lawyers handle claims on behalf of their client and provide years of litigation/negotiation experience to obtain financial recompense.
+These semi-truck collision lawyers handle claims on behalf of their client and provide years of litigation and negotiation experience to obtain financial recompense.

-Contact Rosenfeld Injury Lawyers at (888) 424-5757 for a free, confidential consultation to discuss details of accidents involving large commercial vehicles.
-The skilled attorneys assist clients in securing equitable restitution for the injuries, damages, pain and suffering the victim has endured.
+Contact Rosenfeld Injury Lawyers LLC at (888) 424-5757 for a free, confidential consultation to discuss the details of the accident involving a commercial vehicle.
+Our skilled attorneys assist clients in securing equitable restitution for the injuries, damages, pain and suffering the victim has endured.